aptech/docs/docs/CR-ytics.rst

 ----------------
 Sets and fixes scaling, axes numbering and tick marks for the y-axis.

 ..
-NOTE:: This function is for the deprecated PQG graphics, use :func:`plotSetYTicInterval` for similar functionality.
+NOTE:: This function is for the deprecated PQG graphics, use :func:`plotSetYTicInterval` and :func:`plotSetYRange` for similar functionality.

 Library
 -------